Employee Handbook Section 3: Compensation, Time Off and Benefits

 Additional detailed information on this benefit is available from the Office of Human Resources, and employees who are interested are encouraged to review eligibility agreements as well as enrollment forms for applicable deadline dates.

 C. The Tuition Exchange Program

 Augustana College participates in the Tuition Exchange Program, which provides tuition exchange benefits with many colleges and universities across the country.
 This benefit is available to qualifying children (as previously defined) of current full-time employees with four or more continuous years of service at Augustana College.
 Eight years of continuous full-time service at another college, university or high school with a tuition benefit within one year of the date of employment at Augustana College also will satisfy this requirement.
 While service at another college or university may be used for eligibility purposes, only years of service at Augustana College will be used for determining seniority.
 A full listing of participating institutions and information on the specific benefit offered by each school is available at www.tuitionexchange.org.

 The Tuition Exchange is a reciprocal scholarship program, which means Augustana College must balance the number of individuals sent out on the exchange (exports) by an equal number of imports over the most current five-year period.
 Because of this requirement, this program is not a guaranteed program.

 Should it be necessary to limit the number of exports of qualifying children, priority will be based on previous use of the program and the employee's seniority.
 Once a dependent child uses the tuition exchange benefit for any period of time, this will be considered use of the program for future waiting list purposes.

-The Tuition Exchange is available to retired employees if the qualifying child is currently enrolled in a consortium institution and actively utilizing this benefit upon the effective date of the employee’s retirement.
+The Tuition Exchange is available to retired employees if the qualifying child is currently enrolled in a exchange institution and actively utilizing this benefit upon the effective date of the employee's retirement.